Rejuvenating Wrinkle Treatment with Dysport & Botox in Salt Lake City, UT

-Botox and Dysport FAQs with Dr. Gale
+Salt Lake City Botox FAQs with Dr. Gale

 Yes.
 Botox and Dysport influence the nerves and muscles of the face to cause paralysis.
 Dermal fillers are compounds that eliminate wrinkles by adding volume to the area.
 Both types of injectables have unique benefits and can be used in conjunction with one another.